Instability of nondiscrete free subgroups in Lie groups: Abstract

-We study the following question stated by \'Etienne Ghys: is it always possible to make arbitrarily small perturbation of the generators of the free subgroup in such a way that the new group formed by the perturbed generators be not free?
-In other terms, is it possible to approximate the pair of generators of free subgroup by pairs with relations?
+We study finitely-generated nondiscrete free subgroups in Lie groups.
+We address the following question first raised by \'Etienne Ghys: is it always possible to make arbitrarily small perturbation of the generators of the free subgroup in such a way that the new group formed by the perturbed generators be not free?
+In other words, is it possible to approximate generators of a free subgroup by elements satisfying a nontrivial relation?
+We prove that the answer to Ghys' question is positive and generalize this result to certain non-free subgroups.
+We also consider the question on the best approximation rate in terms of the minimal length of relation in the approximating group.
+We give an upper bound on the optimal approximation rate as $e^{-cl^{\kappa}}$, where $c>0$ is a constant, $l$ the minimal length of relation and $0.19<\kappa<0.2$.